jayashreenagaraju/Ironhack-Module-1-Project/README.md

 1. **Setup**
     - Imported necessary libraries: `pandas`, `numpy`, `matplotlib`, `seaborn`.
     - Loaded the dataset using YAML configuration.
+    - Created `function.py` to have functions for code reusability

 2. **Data Cleaning and Preprocessing**
     - Printed information and shape of the dataframe.